 Watch your OCAD U email for confirmation of receipt of your application.
-Successful applicants will be invited to schedule an interview (one-to-one or group options available) to discuss your interest and ask questions.
-DEADLINE TO COMPLETE INTERVIEW: April 13, 2018.
+Successful applicants will be invited to attend a meeting (one-to-one or group options available) to discuss your interest and ask questions.

 STEP 3: Complete online modules

 Navigate through PEER MENTOR PRINCIPLES: Online* in order (20 to 30 minutes per module), using the links in the top banner.
-Review the content on each page and complete the related brief “Apply your Knowledge” quizzes.
+Review the content on each page and complete the two (Module 1 and Module 2) “Apply your Knowledge” quizzes.
 Start anytime!

 DEADLINE TO COMPLETE ONLINE MODULES: Friday, April 17, 2020.

 STEP 4: Attend the in-person support/training day

 Participants are required to make a one-day commitment and attend In-Person PEER MENTOR PRINCIPLES* IN-PERSON support/training day (includes snacks and lunch):